-For OB-type stars, the temperature can typically be derived to an accuracy of $2-3\,$kK, which is roughly twice the spacing of our grid.
-The main reason for this relatively large error is contamination with WR features, which are often hard to disentangle, as well as degeneracies with $\log g$.
-The $\log g_*$ value could be poorly constrained because the Balmer absorption lines of the OB-type components are often filled with emission stemming from the WR star.
+For OB-type stars, the temperature can typically be derived to an accuracy of $2-3\,$kK, which is roughly twice our grid's spacing.
+The main reason for this relatively large error is contamination with WR features, which are often hard to disentangle, as well as degeneracies with $\log g$. $\log g_*$ could be poorly constrained, because the Balmer absorption lines of the OB-type components are often filled with emission stemming from the WR star.
 Nevertheless, this parameter could be constrained to a certain degree since larger $\log g_*$ values result in larger equivalent widths for the Balmer lines.
 A typical uncertainty on $\log g_*$ amounts to $0.3\,$dex.

 Transformed radii are not a helpful quantity for OB-type stars, for which the mass-loss rate is derived directly.
 The mass-loss rates and terminal velocities could only be constrained for OB-type stars in some cases, depending on the data (see Appendix\,\ref{sec:comments} for a detailed account.).
-The errors on $\dot{M}$ for OB-type stars, when a value is given, are typically on the order of $0.3\,$dex.
+The errors on $\dot{M}$ for OB-type stars, when a value is given, are typically of the order of $0.3\,$dex.
 Errors on their terminal velocities, when such were derived, are about 200\,\kms.
 Finally, the light ratios could typically be derived at a $\approx$20\% level.